-- 4. Construct or draw triangles and rectangles of given dimensions. - 5.
-Identify congruent triangles, quadrilaterals and their corresponding measures. - 6.
-Identify similar triangles and recall their properties. - 7.
-Recognize relationships between three-dimensional shapes and their two-dimensional representations, (e.g., nets or two-dimensional views of three-dimensional objects). - 8.
-Use Pythagorean theorem (not proof) to solve problems. - 9.
-Apply geometric properties to solve problems.
+- 1. Identify different types of angles and know and use the relationships between angles on lines and in geometric figures. - 2.
+Recognize geometric properties of common two- and three-dimensional shapes, including line and rotational symmetry. - Identify congruent triangles and quadrilaterals and their corresponding measures; identify similar triangles and recall and use their properties. - 4.
+Recognize relationships between three-dimensional shapes and their two-dimensional representations (e.g., nets or two-dimensional views of three-dimensional objects). - 5.
+Apply geometric properties, including the Pythagorean Theorem, to solve problems.

-Note: Eighth-grade geometric shapes items will involve circles, the following triangles - scalene, isosceles, equilateral, and right-angled; the following quadrilaterals - scalene, trapezoid, parallelogram, rectangle, rhombus, and square; as well as other polygons including pentagon, hexagon, octagon, and decagon.
+Note: Eighth-grade geometric shapes items will involve circles, the following triangles-scalene, isosceles, equilateral, and right-angled; the following quadrilaterals-scalene, trapezoid, parallelogram, rectangle, rhombus, and square; as well as other polygons including pentagon, hexagon, octagon, and decagon.